 - Loan Size

-Having prior bad credit such as collections, late payments, bankruptcy, foreclosure, deed in lieu of foreclosure, short sale has no impact on mortgage interest rates on mortgage loans.
+Having prior bad credit such as collections, late payments, bankruptcy, foreclosure, and deed-in-lieu of foreclosure, a short sale does not impact mortgage interest rates.

 - FHA Loans insured by the Federal Housing Administration or FHA

-- USDA Loans which is insured by the Department of Agriculture Rural Development
+- USDA Loans, which are insured by the Department of Agriculture Rural Development